A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Experiment

 \subsection{Ablation Experiments}

-To more clearly demonstrate the effectiveness of the designed modules, ablation experiments were conducted on each of the four modules across four datasets, including the Multi-Scale Convolution module (MSC), DCCSA module, STCFL module, and AFAF module.
+To more clearly demonstrate the effectiveness of the designed modules, ablation experiments were conducted on each of the four modules across four datasets, including the multiscale convolution encoder module (MSCE), DCCSA module, SSCFL module, and AFAF module.
 Specifically, four groups of experiments were designed by sequentially removing one module at a time, denoted as A to D.

 The experimental results are shown in Table \ref{tab:table5}.
 Compared with the complete model, the accuracy of the ablated models generally declines, with the complete model achieving the best overall performance.
 These results provide strong evidence for the effectiveness of each module.
 Specifically, for the Farmland and River datasets, the OA, KC, F1, Re, and Pr metrics of the complete model all reach optimal values.
-On the Hermiston dataset, the highest Re and Pr values are observed in the experiment using the module combination `` MSC + DCCSA + AFAF '', which surpass those of the complete model.
+On the Hermiston dataset, the highest Re and Pr values are observed in the experiment using the module combination `` MSCE + DCCSA + AFAF '', which surpass those of the complete model.
 It should be noted that Recall reflects the proportion of correctly identified changed pixels relative to the total number of changed pixels, whereas Precision indicates the proportion of correctly predicted changed pixels among all predicted changes.
 Due to the imbalance between changed and unchanged pixels, it is possible to observe high Re or Pr values individually, which may result in misleading evaluations if either metric is considered in isolation.
 As the harmonic mean of Pr and Re, the F1 score balances the two and serves as a more appropriate evaluation metric.
-Notably, the complete CHMFFN model achieves the highest F1 score across all datasets.
-Overall, the proposed CHMFFN method effectively identifies changes in ground object states by analyzing the differences between hyperspectral data across different temporal phases.
+Notably, the complete CHDFFN model achieves the highest F1 score across all datasets.
+Overall, the proposed CHDFFN method effectively identifies changes in ground object states by analyzing the differences between hyperspectral data across different temporal phases.
 While certain modules may exhibit minor adverse effects on specific datasets, they consistently enhance change detection performance across the majority of experimental scenarios.